Jalen Hurd

 Jalen Tyler Hurd (born January 23, 1996) is an American former professional football wide receiver.
 He played college football at the University of Tennessee for three years and Baylor for one year.
-He was selected by the San Francisco 49ers in the 3rd round of the 2019 NFL draft.
+Hurd was selected by the San Francisco 49ers in the third round of the 2019 NFL draft.

 Early life

 Hurd played football at Beech Senior High School in Hendersonville, Tennessee.
 As a junior in 2012, he rushed for a Tennessee state record 3,357 yards with 43 touchdowns.
 In the state championship game of his junior season, Hurd rushed for a Tennessee state championship record 394 yards and seven touchdowns leading his team to victory.
-He played in one game his senior year after suffering a shoulder injury against Station Camp High School.
+Hurd only played in one game as a senior after suffering a shoulder injury against Station Camp High School.

 In track and field, Hurd competed in hurdles (41.15 seconds in the 300m hurdles) and sprints (23.34 in the 200-meter dash and 51.79 in the 400-meter dash).

 Hurd was rated by the Rivals.com recruiting network as a five-star recruit and ranked among the top running backs in the Class of 2014.
 He committed to the University of Tennessee to play college football under head coach Butch Jones.

 In 2015, Beech Senior High School retired his No. 18 jersey.